College Work Study

 Community service work study offers an alternative to traditional on-campus employment by finding jobs in the community where students have the opportunity to earn wages while helping a nonprofit organization.
 Community service involves assignments which are designed to improve the quality of life for community residents, particularly low income individuals.
 Some fields which qualify as community service include health care, elementary and secondary math and reading tutors, child care, literacy training, welfare, social services, public safety, crime prevention, recreation and community improvement.
 Having transportation is required to take advantage of one of these positions.

-For more information on community service or a referral to a community service site, contact the Community Service Coordinator at 314-529-9521.
+For more information on community service or a referral to a community service site, contact the Coordinator of Student Employment at 314.529.6702 or via email to email@example.com.

 Types of Jobs Available

-Through the online Job Search, a student awarded work study can review available position, job summary and rate of pay.
-There are both on-campus and off-campus job opportunities available.
+Through the online job search at Handshake, a student awarded work study can review available positions, job summaries, and rates of pay.

-A wide range of work study jobs exist at the university.
-Students provide valuable work in areas ranging from the academic offices to Athletics and Computer Labs.
+A wide range of work study jobs exist at the University.
+Students provide valuable work in areas ranging from academic offices to Athletics and computer labs.

 Applying for Campus Jobs

-All student employment openings are posted on the Career Education web page.
-To view open positions, please login to Career Connections and search under Institutional Work Study.
+All student employment openings are posted on Handshake.
+To view open positions, please login to Handshake and search under On Campus Student Employment.
 Make sure to upload your resume into the system for employers to view!
 Review the job positions carefully for the position that interests you.

-Only students who have been awarded Federal or Institutional Work Study are eligible to apply for a University funded job.
-Students may be employed in more than one position; however, a student may not work over the number of hours awarded per week in a single or combination of univeristy postions.
+Only students who have been awarded Federal or Institutional Work Study are eligible to apply for a University-funded job.
+Students may be employed in more than one position; however, a student may not work over the number of hours awarded per week in a single or combination of university positions.

 Interviewing with the Hiring Department